 Germination only occurred for Phacelia under the canvas fabric and not in the open or under burlap.

-Logged temperatures were very similar between the two drifferent brand loggers.
+Logged temperatures were very similar between the two different brand loggers.

-Humidity was recoreded at higher percentages under burlap followed by canvas.
+Humidity was recorded at higher percentages under burlap followed by canvas.

 Light intensity recorded under burlap and canvas are very similar, with canvas having slightly lower intensities.

-Chapter 3: Animal-shelter interactions.
+Turn into paragraph and write like results - same content etc.. super simple fine.

+OK in general - All ideas great just develop more, add more precision in the framing and concepts, and tighten writing.
+Like 2-3 days work at most.
+Plus look up how you measure fabrics and the new citations we need above for intro etc.

+Chapter 3: Animal-shelter interactions. - need solid title - The impact of artificial shrub deployment on microclimate, plant establishment?
+Or persistence, and patterns in animal habitat usage.

+SNAP - if that is what you are doing.

 Purpose: To examine wildlife interactions with artificial shelters and to investigate how artificial shelters impact the soil microbial community.